gstlearn/gstlearn/README.md

 * If you plan to generate the documentation, add `-DBUILD_DOXYGEN=ON` to the first cmake command above.
 * If you don't know how to execute github commands or you experience a 'password authentication' problem, you may [read this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 * Currently, **HDF5 is not supported** when compiling *gstlearn* C++ library **under Windows**. *gstlearn* won't link against HDF5 and GibbsMMulti::setFlagStoreInternal(false) feature won't be available.
 * The default installation directory named *gstlearn_install* is located in your *Home*.
-If you want to change it, you can either:
+If you want to change it, you can add `-DCMAKE_INSTALL_PREFIX="path/of/gstlearn/install/dir"` to the first cmake command above.
-   * Define the `GSTLEARN_INSTALL_DIR` environment variable or
-   * Add `-DGSTLEARN_INSTALL_DIR="path/of/gstlearn/install/dir"` to the first cmake command above
 * If you don't want HDF5 support, add `-DUSE_HDF5=OFF` to the first cmake command above.
 If you use the shortcut Makefile, you can use `USE_HDF5=0` after the `make` command
 * Only the *shared* library (built by default) is installed when compiling *gstlearn* C++ library.
 If you want to compile the *static* version, you must replace *shared* by *static* target above.
 * Using MinGW on a Windows where another compiler is also installed may need to add `-G "MSYS Makefiles"` in the first cmake command above.